KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

 ## Example Selection

-Another possibility for defining the scope of an analysis is to select a certain part of the training examples (i.e. the rows of the training dataset).
-For instance, a model designed to predict the risk of unemployment must be trained on the working population, excluding retirees and miners.
+Another possibility for defining the scope of an analysis involves selecting a subset of training examples (i.e. the rows of the dataset).
+For instance, when building a model to predict unemployment risk, the training dataset should exclude retirees and minors, focusing only on the working population.

-As mentioned above, the usual practices of datascientists are very costly in the case of large amounts of data.
-The pitfall to avoid is always the same: loading the entire data set into RAM, before eliminating unwanted training examples...

-In an industrial context, and in the face of big data, the selection of examples must be carried out on the fly using a dictionary.
-The first step is to add a user-defined variable to serve as a selection variable, and then run Khiops to actually perform the selection.

-Here's an example of a dictionary used to select examples from the iris dataset, which do not belong to the *Iris-Setosa* class.

-!!! success "User-defined Selection Variable"
+Khiops makes example selection efficient and scalable, even for large datasets.
+By defining a selection criterion directly in the dictionary, **filtering is done on the fly** during data processing, avoiding the need to load the entire dataset into memory.

+For example, in the Iris dataset, rows where the Class is “Iris-setosa” can be excluded by adding a user-defined selection variable to the dictionary:

+!!! success "Example: Using a selection variable in a dictionary"
     ```kdic
     Dictionary	iris
     {